How To Earn & Redeem Capital One Miles

 How to earn Capital One miles

-Let’s start by covering everything you need to know about earning Capital One miles — which credit cards earn Capital One miles, what’s the difference between Venture and Spark miles, and more.
+Let’s start by covering everything you need to know about earning Capital One miles — which cards earn Capital One miles, what’s the difference between the miles earned on a Spark or Venture card, and more.

 What credit cards earn Capital One miles?

-Here are the five credit cards that directly earn Capital One miles, along with the mileage earning rates, and the annual fees:
+Here are the six cards that directly earn Capital One miles, along with the mileage earning rates, and the annual fees:

 There’s another interesting angle for earning Capital One miles.
 Rewards earned on select Capital One cash back cards can be converted into Capital One miles (at the rate of one cent per mile) in conjunction with one of the above cards.
 For example, it could make sense to pick up the following cards to earn Capital One miles:

-If you ask me, the Capital One Venture X and Capital One SavorOne are a pretty unbeatable card duo, as you can earn 3x Venture miles on dining, groceries stores, and more, while you can earn a minimum of 2x Venture miles on all purchases.
-Best of all, both cards have no foreign transaction fees.
+If you ask me, the Capital One Venture X and Capital One SavorOne are a pretty unbeatable card duo, as you can earn 3x miles on dining, groceries stores, and more, while you can earn a minimum of 2x miles on all purchases.
+When it comes to business cards, the Capital One Venture X Business is tough to beat.
+All of these cards also have no foreign transaction fees.

 Redeem Capital One miles toward business class flights